 How to sell car parts online

-To sell auto parts online, you’ll need a WordPress site with an e-commerce platform like WooCommerce.
+To sell car parts online, you’ll need a WordPress site with an e-commerce platform like WooCommerce.
 After you’ve set up your WordPress site, and installed WooCommerce, add automotive parts or car parts as WooCommerce products.
 Once that’s done, you can categorize them and list them in a front-end table layout.

 Step #1: Add car parts products to WooCommerce